percona/psmysql-docs/docs/glossary.md

 ## Tech Preview

 A tech preview item can be a feature, a variable, or a value within a variable.
-The term designates that the item is not yet ready for production use and is not included in support by SLA.
-A tech preview item is included in a release so that users can provide feedback.
-The item is either updated and released as [general availability(GA)](#general-availability-ga) or removed if not useful.
-The item's functionality can change from tech preview to GA.
+Before using this feature in production, we recommend that you test restoring production from physical backups in your environment and also use an alternative backup method for redundancy.
+A tech preview item is included in a release for users to provide feedback.
+The item is either updated, released as [general availability(GA)](#general-availability-ga), or removed if not useful.
+The functionality can change from tech preview to GA.

 ## XtraDB